 Let me emphasize that the symbols do not bother me personally in the sense that if they stay, that’s fine, if they go that would be fine with me.
 This article sets forth my observations on the matter and what I consider some reasonable considerations in deciding what to do about the monuments, etc.

 The confederate nation was formed through treasonous action.
-Therefore, Confederate symbols should not be positioned on our nation’s soil so as to celebrate/honor the confederate nation, confederate cause, or person’s participation in support of that cause.
+Therefore, Confederate symbols should not be positioned on our nation’s soil so as to celebrate/honor the confederate nation, confederate cause, or a person’s participation in support of that cause.
 People who fought as members of the confederacy may be publicly honored and celebrated but not in a way that implicitly or explicitly glorifies the confederacy cause either with respect to insurrection or sustaining slavery.
 Denouncement of the confederacy cause must be clear and compelling.

 For example Jefferson Davis was President of the Confederate States.
 But prior to that he was a US Senator from Mississippi.
 Thus, he may be honored as a US Senator but not as President of the Confederacy.

 If they are to exist, Confederate symbols belong in museums, cemeteries, or similar places.

 Confederate symbols should not be worn/displayed at schools or similar public places as the Confederate cause was a historically suppressed rebellion against the nation reach to be a perfect union consisting of equity for all persons regardless of race.

 Such symbols should be taught in school less the nation forget but they should not be celebrated anywhere.

 We should not forget that the fight for White and Black Supremacy/Separation has already been fought and Racial Supremacy/Separation lost and will always lose.